GreatGodApollo/lunar/README.md

     Flags:
-          --config string       config file (default is $HOME/.lunar.yaml) -f, --file string         the file to upload
+          --config string       config file (default is $HOME/.lunar.yaml) -c, --copy                copy the url to your clipboard -f, --file string         the file to upload
       -h, --help                help for lunar
       -i, --instance string     the spacebin instance (default "https://api.spaceb.in")